ItzChrisChan/ItzChrisChan/README.md

-Hi, my name is Chris and I am a 4th year student at SF State majoring in computer science!
+Hi, my name is Chris and I am an undergraduate student at SF State majoring in computer science!
 Here are some of the projects that I have worked on.

 <!---